Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 But, you should use a chipped section of the glaze for more accuracy.
 Or peel back layers of glaze with a small knife (carefully) – this allows contact with all of the paint.

-The drawback with lead swab tests is that they won’t display an exact amount of lead, only a simple yes/ no response.
+The drawback with lead swab tests is that they won’t display an exact amount of lead, only a simple yes/ no response if they detect leachable lead.

 So, the following method will better assess your hazard level by giving specifics—